ItzAndingly/kynoxy-document/README.md

 No Matter what if he uses this.
 Atleast give credits and dont claim its yours.

-He said hes going to put it news in his discord, however he hasnt. top 100 skids
+He said hes going to put it news in his discord, however he hasnt. top 100 skids Also says hes 19 years old, then says i can be whatever age i want.
+Telling me hes 14.